-I decided to volunteer helping people get their GED
+I decided to do volunteer work to help people get their GED

 A year ago, I sat in Starbucks cafes, in my apartment, in other friends apartments searching for the next great career move.
 What I ended up finding was just another job that will look good on my lackadaisical resume.